Upcoming Rides, Attractions, Refurbishments, and More!

 Details are scant for now, but we’ve been promised two major attractions (and the concept art seems to indicate that one of them could be a big roller coaster).
 We also expect villainous dining, shopping, and much more.
 It very well may be the largest-ever expansion in Magic Kingdom’s history.

 The timing of this project is just as mysterious as the villains at its heart; Disney has only said that “preparation is already underway.”
 No actual construction start date has been announced, nor do we know when the new land will open.
-The new land is being built in the space “beyond Big Thunder Mountain,” though it’s not yet clear if there will be any closures in the area to accommodate construction.
+The new land is being built in the space “beyond Big Thunder Mountain,” leading to closures in the area to accommodate construction.

 And More?